Damon Albarn: Personal life

-During the 1990s, Albarn had a long-standing relationship with Elastica frontwoman Justine Frischmann.
+Albarn had a long-standing and publicized relationship with Elastica frontwoman Justine Frischmann from 1991 to 1998.
 This relationship profoundly influenced his songwriting, notably on the Blur album (1997) on the track "Beetlebum" – said to be about their experiences with heroin – and a number of tracks on 13 (1999), such as "Tender" and "No Distance Left to Run", said to be about their break-up in 1998.

-On 2 October 1999, artist Suzi Winstanley gave birth to their daughter, Missy, named after hip hop artist Missy Elliott.
+Albarn began a relationship with artist Suzi Winstanley in 1998.
+Winstanley gave birth to their daughter, Missy, named after rapper Missy Elliott, on 2 October 1999.
 Albarn described becoming a father as "witnessing a life force" and saying:It massively changes you.
 It slowly sort of shaves off the unpleasant thorny bits and hopefully creates a nicely rounded...
 I don't know, having a kid, you just become far more, inevitably you look to the future far more and, you know, it's desperate sometimes when you have a particularly bad few weeks of the newspaper just reminding you about this is wrong, this is wrong.
 We've got ten more years everyone.

+Albarn and Winstanley are speculated to have separated in 2023, with reviewers noting allusions to a breakup in the lyrics of Blur's ninth studio album The Ballad of Darren (2023).
+Albarn has declined to specify if these lyrics are related to his relationship status with Winstanley.
+However, in an interview with Paris Match, he stated that he had had a difficult breakup within the last few months, without mentioning anyone by name.

 In 2006, Albarn was awarded an honorary Master of Arts degree from the University of East London, saying it was "great to receive [the] award from an institution where my dad used to work and which I, as a child, used to think of as that big building with lots of interesting people in".

 In 2015, Albarn was made an Officer of the Most Excellent Order of the British Empire (OBE) in the Queen's New Year Honours list of December 31, which recognises British citizens for their achievements in public life and service to the United Kingdom.

-In 2016, Albarn, a long-time advocate of the music of west African country Mali, titling his 2002 album Mali Music, has been given the title "Local King", and has had a school of music and dance named after him south of Bamako.
+In 2016, Albarn, a long-time advocate of the music of Mali, titling his 2002 album Mali Music, has been given the title "Local King", and has had a school of music and dance named after him south of Bamako.

 In 2020, Albarn was granted Icelandic citizenship.
-He visited the country in the mid-90s for recording, as well as vacation, and subsequently bought a house in Reykjavík.
+He visited the country in the mid-90s for recording, as well as on holiday, and subsequently bought a house in Reykjavík.

-Albarn lives with his family in the Notting Hill neighbourhood of London.
-He also has a home in Devon.
+Albarn is known to have homes in the Notting Hill neighbourhood of London, and Devon.
 Albarn is a fan of Chelsea F.C.